Nikolay1499/GenerateMe/README.md

 # GenerateMe
-A generative adversarial networks using Pytorch that is trained and the trained model will be used by a flask web application.
+A generative adversarial network using Pytorch which when trained will be used by a flask web application to display the generated images.
+The applcation will be then put in a docker container and deployed to a cloud platform(probably AWS).
+The website will have to option to generate images with a linear generator and a convolutional generator so the users can compare the quality of GAN vs DCGAN.